flammie/flammie.github.io/my-english.markdown

 ## Different words and grammars

+Monolingual people will often wonder if people proficient in languages have to think what they say in native language and translate it in their heads, I think for me the answer in English is a bit of that and a bit of natively speaking.
+For some words and structures I think my English will sound idiomatic without efforts but when something goes weird the underlying problem is often a too direct translation.

 Finnish and English grammars are quite far apart, when speaking spontaneously and without thinking it is not unusual to mix word orders and ignore other differences.